gpudirect/libgdsync/README.md

 Note that GPU peer mappings must be explicitly enabled, more on this below.

-Mellanox OFED 3.5 or newer is required, because of the peer-direct verbs extensions.
+Mellanox OFED (MOFED) 4.0 or newer is required, because of the peer-direct verbs extensions.
+As an alternative, it is possible to use MOFED 3.4 and replace the stock libmlx5 with the one at https://github.com/gpudirect/libmlx5/tree/fixes.

 Peer-direct verbs are only supported on the libmlx5 low-level plug-in module, so either Connect-IB or ConnectX-4 HCAs are required.